nate-moo/eschoolScraper/README.md

 pip install -r requirements.txt
 ```

-edit the main.py file with your credentials
+edit the Scrape.py file with your credentials

-double click main.py to run
+double click Scrape.py to run or if that doesn't work run it in the terminal in the same directory as the file with `python3 Scrape.py`

 -------------